A health practitioner must be authorised by SIRA to give evidence in court and dispute resolution proceedings.

-To assist a claimant's recovery, or to help resolve a medical issue arising in a CTP claim, it may be necessary for the claimant or insurer, to organise for one or more health practitioners to examine a claimant and prepare medico-legal reports, or give medico-legal evidence before the Dispute Resolution Service (DRS) or a Court.
+To help resolve a ‘medical matter’ arising in a CTP claim, it may be necessary for one or more authorised health practitioners to examine the injured person and prepare medico-legal reports, or give medico-legal evidence.

 - the degree of permanent impairment of an injured person that has resulted from injury caused by a motor accident

 - whether treatment or care is reasonable and necessary in the circumstance or relates to an injury caused by a motor accident